-A Working Group was established to provide guidance for TSC Plan development.
+A Working Group was established to provide guidance for original PDA Strategy development from which the PDA Investment and Growth Strategy is based on.
 The Working Group included public works, transit and planning staff from each of the cities and the County of Solano.
-The Working Group was responsible for reviewing a series of TSC Plan memorandums before presentation to the STA's Alternative Modes Policy Committee and both the STA Bicycle and Pedestrian Advisory Committees.
+The Working Group was responsible for reviewing a series of PDA Strategy memorandums before presentation to the STA's Alternative Modes Policy Committee and both the STA Bicycle and Pedestrian Advisory Committees.
 Participants of the Working Group were an integral part of fact-finding and data gathering for projects and planning activities within their jurisdiction.